Radian Group Inc. (RDN) Shares Up Despite Recent Market Volatility

-Radian Group Inc. (NYSE: RDN)’s stock price has increased by 5.69 compared to its previous closing price of 21.91.
-However, the company has seen a gain of 7.41% in its stock price over the last five trading days.
+Radian Group Inc. (NYSE: RDN)’s stock price has increased by 0.26 compared to its previous closing price of 22.65. but the company has seen a 6.42% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Radian Group Inc. (NYSE: RDN) Right Now?